AOEpeople/aoe_technology_radar/radar/2017-03-01/akka.md

 quadrant:   data-science-and-analytics

 ---
-With the growing adoption of microservice-based architecures, the interest in frameworks and tools that make building systems that follow the reactive manifesto possible has increased.
+With the growing adoption of microservice-based architecures, the interest in frameworks and ui-and-devices that make building systems that follow the reactive manifesto possible has increased.

 Akka provides you a toolkit and runtime based on the Actor model known from Erlang to reach this goal.